 Articulate sacrifice.
 If organizational change is necessary because of changing conditions – economic, political – take the opportunity to articulate its effect on you and everyone around you, including those you serve.
 Your integrity is now, more than ever, a critical component of your leadership, so make sure that if you are asking others to sacrifice that you are also doing your share.

 Advocate.
 Develop a platform for advocacy, pressing your organization’s case and engaging others to do the same without skirting the impropriety of lobbying.
+Join with colleagues and peer organizations to demonstrate the ubiquity of your positions.

 At stake during times of uncertainty are the financial and psychological welfare of an organization.
 Good leaders keep a close watch on the external landscape, recognizing the organization’s inherent connectedness to all that surrounds it, and working to mitigate the anxiety that comes when an external threat is high.
 By appealing to both challenge and hope, a good leader can create a sense of urgency in rallying an organization to manage potential risks.
 And a good leader will take advantage of shifts in the philanthropic landscape if they offer opportunity.